pbpuckett3/mci-pattern-wp/docs/MCI_Whitepaper_Puckett.md

 Any sub-agent that fails compliance requirements for the task is excluded.
 Only compliant sub-agents proceed to Phase 2.

+The compliance gate is not just a filter — it's the architectural primitive that makes MCI viable for regulated environments.
+Without it, routing optimization could inadvertently select a faster, cheaper sub-agent that violates data residency requirements.
+The gate ensures that performance optimization only occurs within the set of compliant options.

+This is why compliance is a gate (pass/fail) rather than a dimension in CLASSic scoring.
+You cannot trade compliance for performance.
+A sub-agent that's 50% faster but violates HIPAA isn't a performance win — it's a regulatory violation.
+The two-phase architecture makes this constraint structural, not policy-dependent.

 #### Phase 2: CLASSic Performance Scoring

 For compliant sub-agents, the Router applies **CLASSic** (Aisera, ICLR 2025) to evaluate observed performance: